BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab08B.md

 # Lab 8B: Using Automated Machine Learning

-Determining the right algorithm and preprocessing transformations for model training can involve a lot of guesswork experimentation.
+Determining the right algorithm and preprocessing transformations for model training can involve a lot of guesswork and experimentation.

 In this lab, you'll use automated machine learning to determine the optimal algorithm and preprocessing steps for a model by performing multiple training runs in parallel.